ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PluginParameter.rst

 Properties
 ----------

--  :ref:`name <sdk_qtlocation_pluginparameter_name-prop>` : string
+-  :ref:`name <sdk_qtlocation_pluginparameter_name>` : string
--  :ref:`value <sdk_qtlocation_pluginparameter_value-prop>` :
+-  :ref:`value <sdk_qtlocation_pluginparameter_value>` : QVariant
-   QVariant

 Detailed Description
 --------------------

-The :ref:`PluginParameter <sdk_qtlocation_pluginparameter>` object is used
-to provide a parameter of some kind to a Plugin.
+The :ref:`PluginParameter <sdk_qtlocation_pluginparameter>` object is used to provide a parameter of some kind to a Plugin.
 Typically these parameters contain details like an application token for access to a service, or a proxy server to use for network access.

-To set such a parameter, declare a :ref:`PluginParameter <sdk_qtlocation_pluginparameter>` inside a `Plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_ object, and give it :ref:`name <sdk_qtlocation_pluginparameter#name-prop>` and :ref:`value <sdk_qtlocation_pluginparameter#value-prop>` properties.
+To set such a parameter, declare a :ref:`PluginParameter <sdk_qtlocation_pluginparameter>` inside a `Plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_  object, and give it :ref:`name <sdk_qtlocation_pluginparameter_name>` and :ref:`value <sdk_qtlocation_pluginparameter_value>` properties.
 A list of valid parameter names for each plugin is available from the `plugin reference pages </sdk/apps/qml/QtLocation/qtlocation-index/#plugin-references-and-parameters>`_ .

 Example Usage
 ~~~~~~~~~~~~~

-The following example shows an instantiation of the
-`Nokia </sdk/apps/qml/QtLocation/location-plugin-nokia/>`_  plugin with
-a mapping API *app\_id* and *token* pair specific to the application.
+The following example shows an instantiation of the `Nokia </sdk/apps/qml/QtLocation/location-plugin-nokia/>`_  plugin with a mapping API *app\_id* and *token* pair specific to the application.

 .. code:: cpp